Horse Training - Reading The Signs

 With Richard Winters

 little too shaky and asked if I could spend the rest of the session working with and evaluating her horse.
-Observing
+Observing her riding the

 She seemed more than relieved with my suggestion and so after switching to my tack I began to check out the horse myself.

 As I started groundwork this horse was pretty uncomfortable.

 I took the saddled gelding to the round pen.
 I began with some groundwork on-line with the flag to get his feet loosened up.
 I then

 turned the horse loose and lunged him in both directions at the trot and lope.
 I needed to see this horse go through the full range of

 motion in a relaxed manner.
 He needed to prove that he could trot, lope and turn without grabbing himself or being worried.
 Once these

 tests are passed, he might be a horse I would consider mounting and riding.

 Now this colt is starting to move around more relaxed.

 I mounted and began to move the horse around at the trot.
 I was determined not to pull back on both reins.
 I did a series of bending